Diversity Equity and Inclusion at ReDI School

 • 66% of board votes are held by people with migration background

-• 33% of board votes are held by people with a forced migration background
+• 33% of board votes are held by people with forced migration background